wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/windows-prepare/includes/prepare-modernization-workstream.md

 You explain that Woodgrove needs to meet [requirements](https://docs.microsoft.com/configmgr/desktop-analytics/overview#prerequisites) to use Desktop Analytics, including the following:

--   An Active Azure subscription, along with an account that has the Global Administrator role.
+-   An Active Azure subscription, along with an account that has the Global Administrator role
--   Configuration Manager (version 1902 or later), with the Full Administrator role.
+-   Configuration Manager (version 1902 or later), with the Full Administrator role
--   Devices can connect to Microsoft’s public cloud services.
+-   Devices can connect to Microsoft’s public cloud services
--   Access to Windows Diagnostic data (at least Basic level, Enhanced level is recommended).
+-   Access to Windows Diagnostic data (at least Basic level, Enhanced level is recommended)
--   Valid Windows 10 Enterprise licenses (E3, E5, A3, or A5).
+-   Valid Windows 10 Enterprise licenses (E3, E5, A3, or A5)

 ## Desktop Analytics tasks